 window and it all goes away.

-Similiarly as much as I can I use docker
+Similiarly as much as I can I use docker to manage processes.
+From a

-to get a local supabase environment going to running
+supabase start to get a local supabase environment going to running

 pgadmin or openweb-ui having it fire up in a container makes it easy